avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

 Test Output Check and Output Record Mode
 ----------------------------------------

+.. warning:: The `--output-check-record` feature is legacy feature and it's works
+             only with the legacy runner.
+For using legacy runner you have to use `--test-runner=runner`

 In a lot of occasions, you want to go simpler: just check if the output of a given test matches an expected output.
 In order to help with this common use case, Avocado provides the ``--output-check-record`` option: